Cookin’ Smart in the Foodie Classroom with Dave Terrazas

 Find all the recipes from this activity at these links:

 About the Author

-Chef Dave Terrazas is a Texas native, and formerly a defense and homeland security analyst researching precursors of social instability, including hunger and food insecurity.
+Chef Dave Terrazas is the founder of Foodie Classroom.
+He is a Texas native, and formerly a defense and homeland security analyst researching precursors of social instability, including hunger and food insecurity.
 Cooking since he was a child, Dave’s global travels added to a growing interest in the culinary arts, culminating in the launch of a second career as a chef, horticulturalist, and food security activist.
 Dave holds degrees from American Military University, Wayland Baptist University, and Le Cordon Bleu.
 Beyond restaurant and institutional food service, Dave has been a private school chef and campus garden manager, a research associate at the Norman Borlaug Institute for International Agriculture at Texas A&M University supporting climate-based coffee resiliency research, the resident chef and Culinary and Wellness Program Manager of the San Antonio Botanical Garden, and a managing chef with Mercy Chefs, a humanitarian relief organization that provides food service immediately following emergencies and disasters.
 Dave is currently a partner of Edible San Antonio magazine, and is launching the magazine’s official podcast in July 2020.
 Dave also owns Foodie Classroom, an online learning resource that combines STEM standards of learning with agronomic, horticultural and culinary arts concepts, and uses farms, gardens, parks and kitchens as the classroom to create fun, immersive content for learning at home, or in the blended learning environment.
 Dave serves as education chair for the San Antonio chapter of the Texas Chefs Association (TCA), and additionally maintains a column in Edible San Antonio called Food for the Soul, where he provides a narrative of his work, and covers food security and local foodways-related topics.
 Dave also plays jazz.